The 0.3% Divide

 (Hemp Vs Marijuana: Key Differences to Keep in Mind for Your Hemp Lab, n.d.)

 Interestingly, as discussed in a recent LinkedIn article by Robson Ribeiro, the 0.3% THC limit was never rooted in solid biological science.
 Dr. Ernest Small himself had called the number “rather arbitrary,” meant only as a taxonomic convenience rather than a biologically meaningful cutoff.
 The article points out that this outdated standard has real-world consequences.
-It is difficult for farmers to maintain THC levels below 0.3% as factors like soil composition, Genetics, and weather also impact the THC levels and crops exceeding this are deemed non-compliant and must be destroyed, resulting in significant financial losses for farmers (https://www.linkedin.com/pulse/03-thc-limit-hemp-flawed-standard-its-origins-robson-ribeiro-e39mf/).
+It is difficult for farmers to maintain THC levels below 0.3% as factors like soil composition, genetics, and weather also impact the THC levels.
+Crops exceeding this limit are deemed non-compliant and must be destroyed, resulting in significant financial losses for farmers.
+You can read more about this here.

 Hi, I’m Sanjana, a researcher with a master’s in environmental science.
 My research sits at the intersection of environment, agriculture, and culture.
 During my master's, I studied cannabis in the Parvati Valley, exploring local knowledge, traditional practices, and global policy debates.